7209 Comanche Trail

 Return to Top

-Animals are required to be registered in the City of Lake Worth every 12 months.
-To obtain a City Tag the owner must show proof of rabies vaccination and pay a $1.00 fee.
+Animals are required to be registered in the City of Lake Worth.
+To obtain a City Tag the owner must show proof of rabies vaccination and pay a $3.00 fee for a one year license and $6.00 for a 3 year license.
 The owner will then receive a city tag and a certificate.

 The City of Lake Worth requires an animal to wear both City Tag and Rabies Vaccination at all times.
 Failure to do so will result in citations being issued to the owner.